‘Laugh-in’ comedic actor Arte Johnson dies at 90

-LOS ANGELES — Actor Arte Johnson, who won an Emmy for comedy sketch work on the television show “Laugh-In,” has died in Los Angeles.
+LOS ANGELES — Actor Arte Johnson, who won an Emmy for comedy sketch work on the television show “Laugh-In,” has died early Wednesday in Los Angeles.
 He was 90.

-Family representative Harlan Boll says Johnson died early Wednesday of heart failure following a three-year battle with bladder and prostate cancer.
+Johnson died of heart failure following a three-year battle with bladder and prostate cancer, family representative Harlan Boll said.
 No services have been planned, but his ashes will be spread in a private ceremony.

 Johnson became known for his catchphrase “Verrry interesting” on “Rowan & Martin’s Laugh-In.”
 The Michigan native won an Emmy in 1969 and was nominated two more times through his work on the hit show.